Skip to main content

 Grading criteria

 • If you do not include plots for each question it will simply be zeroed out.
-WARNING: Do not simply include a data dump
+Please do not just include a data dump without any analysis.

 • The total assignment is worth a 100 points equally split among mandatory questions.